nwg-piotr/nwg-shell/updates.md

 ## nwg-shell 0.3.0 (2022.09.09)

 This release brings the graphical updater, that replaces the former `nwg-shell-installer -u` CLI command.
-You'll be notified about shell updates via system notifications with 'Update' and "Later' actions.
-If you decide to update later, you may open the shell config utility, and use the 'Updates` button.
+You'll be notified about shell updates via system notifications with 'Update' and 'Later' actions.
+If you decide to update later, you may open the shell config utility, and use the 'Updates' button.
 It will show the number of pending updates, if any.

 ![2022-09-09-032942_screenshot](https://user-images.githubusercontent.com/20579136/189253420-d32bd451-13c9-45ae-a420-a1966d1de154.png)